CodeCorico/MemoryOverflow/templates/README.md

   },

   // Inside informations area, cards can have many text formats
-  // Each format is delcared inside "content" "content": {
+  // Each format is delcared inside "text-style" "text-style": {

     // CSS for the default area text
     "default": {